Basic

 fine dots overlapping each other while still allowing the basecoat

 color to show through.
-Used as the background for painting a design
+Stippling can be used to create the background for painting a design

-or in an intarsian painting project.
+or as one of the effects in an Intarsian Painting project.
 An old battered brush is the

 perfect tool.
-Or use a deerfoot stippler or a stiff bristle brush.
-Woodgraining Various types of woodgraining may be done
+Or you can use a deerfoot stippler or a stiff bristle brush.

-- simple woodgraining which can be created using a variety of tools
+Various types of woodgraining effects may be created.
+The most simple woodgrain above can be created using a variety of tools

 including commercially manufactured graining combs, a small piece